ernestogalarza/game-favorites-api/README.md

 | GET    | /game/favorites/player/{id} | Get favorite games of a player |
 | GET    | /game/favorites/top         | Get top favorite games         |

-###  📜 License
+###  ⚙ Notes

-This project is released under the MIT License.
+Likewise, in the project you’ll find a Postman collection to run tests on the endpoints.